 The program offers a flexible approach and job seekers may participate in any element, in any order.
 At the individual element level Youth Jobs PaTH is also contributing to positive employment outcomes for young Australians.

 What issues is Youth Jobs PaTH addressing?

-With the youth unemployment rate (11.5%) more than double the national rate (5.0%) as at 31 Janaury 2019, Youth Jobs PaTH—Prepare, Trial and Hire creates opportunities for young Australians under 25 years to improve their job readiness, work experience, and move away from a lifetime of welfare.
+The youth unemployment rate at 11.5 per cent is more than double the seasonally adjusted national rate of 5.1 per cent (as at December 2019).
+Youth Jobs PaTH—Prepare, Trial and Hire creates opportunities for young Australians under 25 years to improve their job readiness, work experience, and move away from a lifetime of welfare.

 Young people have difficulty simply getting a job because competition for job vacancies is high.
 Young people are competing with other experienced job seekers who are already working or have recently worked.
 This competition makes it hard for young, inexperienced job seekers to get a foot in the door.

 Youth Jobs PaTH helps young people become more competitive in the labour market by ensuring they have the basic employability skills that businesses need, while providing them with opportunities to demonstrate those skills and secure ongoing employment.

 How does Youth Jobs PaTH work?